robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 </p>
 <br/>

-*(The picture isn't far away from the table from my perspective, that's why i had a little bit of balance.)*
+*(The picture isn't far away from the table from my perspective, that's why i add a little bit of balance.)*

 In case you haven't understand what i want to describe, it's this following projection:
 *I have a pixel from my original image that i want to transfer into my fisheye corrected image balanced.*